vnuxa/astrum/src/astrum_binds/README.md

-Astrum holds code that dont ussualy influence the entire astrum codebase.
-Mostly it holds bindings for certain things.
+astrum binds holds code that dont ussualy influence the entire astrum codebase. mostly it holds bindings for certain things.